openaq/openaq-quality-checks/README.md

 openaq-quality-checks expects a list of items, either in json or csv.

+There are 2 modes of configuration: **config file** and **command line arguments**.

+#### 1. Config File

+The config file configures the flags.
+It defines which checks should be run, what values should be flagged, and what string to use for each flag.

 A set of default flags are configured in [`config.yml`](config.yml).
 The default flags are:

 * **`E`** flags the value -999
 * **`N`** flags negative values
 * **`R`** flags repeating values, grouped by coordinates and ordered by date.

-This configuration can be overriden using the `--config <file.yml>` argument, which should point to a yml file which has the following structure:
+This default config file can be overriden using the `--config <file.yml>` argument, which should point to a yml file which has the following structure:

 ```yaml
 keyOne: # Arbitrary identifier for the flag, e.g. 'errors'.
 Useful for merging with the default configuration.